AdminL3/Jugend-Forscht/data-collection/README.md

 ---

-## Step 5: Transfer Files from Local Machine to EC2
+## Step 4: Transfer Files from Local Machine to EC2

 1. **Use SCP to Transfer Files**:

-   - On your local machine, navigate to the directory where your `main.py` / **code** is located.
-Use `scp` (SecureCopy) to copy files to your EC2 instance:
+   - On your local machine, navigate to the directory where your code is located.
+   - Use `scp` (Secure Copy) to copy files to your EC2 instance:

    ```bash
    scp -i key.pem main.py ec2-XX-XX-XXX-XXX.compute-1.amazonaws.com:/home/ubuntu/your_project/